-- A number of city approved projects have used building square footages that are different than those filed with the city in determining the amount of parking required for a specific project.
-This has resulted in a number of recently approved projects being under parked. - The city currently uses FAR to determine the maximum building size, parking requirements, and traffic fees paid.
+- A number of city approved projects have used different building square footages than what has been filed with the city in determining the amount of parking required for a specific project. - The city currently uses FAR to determine the maximum building size, parking requirements, and traffic fees paid.